-The role is also tasked with carrying out 'requests for review'.
-These are reviews of the decisions taken in individual cases where the person making a report, or the person subject to such a report, is not content with the decision taken and requests that it be reviewed.
+The role is also tasked with carrying out "requests for review".
+These are reviews of the decisions taken in individual cases where the person making a report, or the person subject to such a report, is able to satisfy the BSB's review criteria.
 The basis for deciding such reviews will be either that new information has come to light since the decision was taken or there is another good reason which indicates the previous decision needs to be re-assessed.